alex-hhh/alex-hhh.github.io/_src/posts/2020-03-05-a-game-of-tetris.md

 events.  `tetris-frame%` acts like a `frame%` (which are used for toplevel windows), except it overrides the `on-subwindow-char` method and passes on the keyboard events to `on-tetris-event` function, which will be defined later.
-Note that keyboard events are passed to the super class first, the method only handles events which were not handled by the superclass: failure to do so would make the application unresponsive to usual keyboard events (the same rule applies for mouse events, but mouse events are not used by this application):
+Note that keyboard events are also passed to the super class, failure to do so would make the application unresponsive to usual keyboard events (the same rule applies for mouse events, but mouse events are not used by this application):